-The sources of growth for the U.S. economy in the 20th century were presented in the chapter on sources of production.
-There we learned that the main sources of growth for the United States from 1948 to 2002 were divided between increases in the quantities of labor and of physical capital (about 60%) and in improvements in the qualities of the factors of production and technology (about 40%).
-Since 1995, however, improvements in factor quality and technology have been the main drivers of economic growth in the United States.
+The sources of growth for the U.S. economy in the 20th century were presented in the chapter on choices in production.
+There we learned that the main sources of growth for the United States from 1960 to 2007 were divided between increases in the quantities of labor and of physical capital (about 65%) and in improvements in the qualities of the factors of production and technology (about 35%).
+Since 2000, however, the contributions from improvements in factor quality and technology have accounted for about half the economic growth in the United States.